cloudfoundry/java-buildpack/docs/migration.md

 `cloudfoundry-buildpack-java` allowed the Play `start` script (and the application's `lib` directory, although this is ignored during detection) to reside in an arbitrary subdirectory of the application directory.
-This buildpack requires the `start` script and the `lib` directory (or, equivalently, the `staged` directory) to reside directly in the application directory or in an immediate subdirectory of the application directory.
+This buildpack requires the `start` script and the `lib` directory (or, equivalently, the `staged` directory) containing a Play JAR to reside directly in the application directory or in an immediate subdirectory of the application directory.

-<b>Temporary restriction:</b> this buildpack does not yet support Play applications that use JPA.

 ## Grails Applications